• Skip to main content

 Instructions

-• Prepare 6 sheets of 7-8 inches aluminum foils.
+• Prepare 6 sheets of 7-8 inches of aluminum foils.
 (I am using 12 inches wide foil.)

-• In the food processor, place in all ingredients, except vital wheat gluten.
+• Add all ingredients except vital wheat gluten to the food processor.
 Blend until smooth.

-• Next, add in vital wheat gluten and pulse until everything is well combined.
-The mixture should be dough-like and slightly wet, but not sticky.
-Add more vital wheat gluten or water, if needed.
+• Next, add vital wheat gluten and pulse until everything is well combined.

-• Place 1 cup of water into the inner pot and fit in the trivet.
-Place in sausages and cook for 16 minutes at high pressure.
-When the timer goes off, quick release the pressure.
-Let it cool down before using.
+Instant pot - Place 1 cup of water into the inner pot and fit in a trivet.
+Place wrapped sausages in and cook at high pressure for 16 minutes.
+Quick-release pressure after the timer goes off.

 Notes